ncdcdev/amazon-kinesis-video-streams-web-viewer/README.md

 The Amazon Kinesis Video Streams Web Viewer is an AWS hosted web application with authenticated access to display and view AWS Kinesis Video Streams.

-A live demonstration of this solution is available at: https://master.dguf2vw5lyu9n.amplifyapp.com/
+A live demonstration of this application is available at: https://master.dguf2vw5lyu9n.amplifyapp.com/

 **Amazon Kinesis Video Stream Web Viewer:**
 ![KVS Web Viewer Screen-Shot](git-readme-assets/kvs-viewer-screenshot.png)